adarshn02/Image-Caption-Generator/README.md

 2. First register yourself on the site and then provide images to generate captions.

-3. Images provided can be used to generate captions or custom images can be used to generate images.
+3. Images provided can be used to generate captions or custom images can be used to generate captions.